 St. Louisans talk about diversity, we talk about being sensitive to everyone, yet our actions don’t speak very loudly.
 When Ferguson happened, it was emotional, but it’s been happening.
 There was no surprise for me because these things happen constantly and it’s not just about the incident that happened in August.
-It’s how we embrace each other as a city and how we embrace one another as humans.
-How we connect with people, and how we have choices about who we connect with.
-It’s what I live everyday.
-Having an advanced degree, a pretty successful career and trajectory in education, I still go places and my color and my gender are constantly in my face.
+It’s how we embrace each other as a city and how we embrace one another as humans, how we connect with people, and how we have choices about who we connect with.
+It’s what I live every day.
+Having an advanced degree, a pretty successful career, and a trajectory in education, I still go places and my color and my gender are constantly in my face.
 I’m constantly reminded of who I am and how I show up, and it’s not always a positive experience.
 It’s messy when you talk about race in a meaningful way.

 We won’t get beyond where we are without having to have some very hard and courageous conversations with one another about our current state and our current reality.